University governance review in Scotland

 The review panel is now calling for submissions from interested parties.
 My invitation to do so can be found here.
 More specifically, those wanting to submit are invited to answer a number of questions, which can be found here.

-This review will benefit from the submission of a wide range of views, and I hope that readers of this blog will be willing to support the exercise in this way.Explore posts in the same categories: higher education, university
+This review will benefit from the submission of a wide range of views, and I hope that readers of this blog will be willing to support the exercise in this way.higher education, university